-Large light green leaves marbled silver and white.
+Large light green leaves are marbled silver and white.
 Rose-pink flowers bloom on 3–4-in. stems in late summer, early fall.
-One of the most vigorous and easiest to grow; very reliable in cold-winter climates.
+One of the most vigorous and easiest to grow cyclamens; very reliable in cold-winter climates.
 Set tubers a foot apart.
 There is a white-flowered variety.

-Large light green leaves marbled silver and white.
-Rose-pink flowers bloom on 3–4-in. stems in l...
+Large light green leaves are marbled silver and white.
+Rose-pink flowers bloom on 3–4-in. stems ...

 Himalayan native.
 Forms a big clump to 4 ft. tall and wide when plants are in flower.
 Medium green lea...